PdxCodeGuild/map-and-friends/README.md

 ## Prerequisites

 You will definitely want to know basic javascript syntax, and especially arrow functions.
 Although you aren't required to write your solutions using arrow functions, you will have a hard time reading the provided code if you don't understand arrow functions.

+If you don't have much experience with higher-order function in general, I highly recommend reading [chapter 5 of "Eloquent Javascript"](https://eloquentjavascript.net/05_higher_order.html).